ralphiee22/django-rest-framework/CONTRIBUTING.md

 >
 > &mdash; [Tim Berners-Lee][cite]

 There are many ways you can contribute to Django REST framework.
-We'd like it to be a community-led project, so please get involved and help shape the future of the project.
+We'd like it to be a community-led project, so please get involved and help shape fsdfssfdthe future of the project.

 ## Community